TexasInstruments/edgeai-tidl-tools/README.md

 > **Note on Runtime Compatibility**:
 > - For tidlrt, the artifacts are agnostic of the runtime used during compilation and can run any model artifacts as long as all nodes are offloaded.
-> - Models compiled via onnxrt can only be used for inference with onnxrt and tidlrt
+> - Models compiled via onnxrt can only be used for inference with onnxrt and tidlrt.
-> - Models compiled via tflitert can only be used for inference with tflitert and tidlrt
+> - Models compiled via tflitert can only be used for inference with tflitert and tidlrt.

 ## Runtime Wrapper APIs and Examples